 - Data Analysis Tools - Having collected data fed into a data analysis tool, typically a computer program, can help identify trends and see improvements over time.

-Anything a company uses to gather data for use in the plan, do, check, act process (or any other methodology) can be considered a continuous improvement tool.
+Anything a company uses to gather data for use in the plan, do, check, act process (or any other methodology) can be considered a continuous process improvement tool.
 Having the right tools for implementing and analyzing improvement ideas is essential for the success of this type of strategy.

-Implementing Continuous Improvement
+Implementing Continuous Process Improvement

-There are many strategies and methodologies available to help companies implement continuous improvement.
+There are many strategies and methodologies available to help companies implement continual improvement.
 These are a great way to start since they offer guidance on taking those first steps, as well as longer-term ideas for how to keep this strategy moving forward when it becomes more difficult.